 AERIS BY IROBOT | Systems & Delivery

-KEY OUTCOMES: 30% faster dev cycles · WCAG compliance
+Results: 30% faster dev cycles + WCAG 2.1 AA compliance for core components/workflows.

 To reduce design debt and accelerate feature roll-out, we adopted the Atomic Design methodology, a proven industry standard for creating scalable and maintainable design systems.
 This approach allowed us to break down the UI into fundamental components, promoting consistency and reusability across the platform.